Feeding your baby isn’t always as straightforward as you’d like. Read on

 Most babies bring up a little milk after a feed, but some seem to regurgitate a lot (known as reflux) and are immediately hungry again.
 If your baby is growing and healthy, this is nothing to worry about.
 However, if your baby’s not putting on weight, ask your health visitor or GP about treatments for reflux.

 * Breastfeeding is best for babies and provides many benefits.
+The Department of Health, UNICEF, paediatricians and midwives all agree that exclusive breastfeeding for the first six months is best, if possible.
 It is important that, in preparation for and during breastfeeding, you eat a healthy, balanced diet.
 Combined breast and bottle feeding in the first weeks of life may reduce the supply of your own breastmilk, and reversing the decision to stop breastfeeding is difficult.
 The social and financial implications of using an infant milk should be considered.
 Improper use of an infant milk or inappropriate foods or feeding methods may present a health hazard.
 If you use an infant milk, you should follow the manufacturer’s instructions for use carefully – failure to follow the instructions may make your baby ill.